test1477/dfdfd/docke.md

-To delete CSV files that are older than 7 days in the `reports/ev` directory, you can add a step that runs a command to find and remove those files.
-The `find` command in Linux can be used to delete files older than 7 days.
+To delete CSV files that are older than 7 days in the JFrog Artifactory `/reports/ev` repository, you can use the JFrog CLI or `curl` to first list the files, check their dates, and then delete the older ones.
+JFrog Artifactory does not directly support the `find` command like a local filesystem, so you'd have to interact with the Artifactory REST API to get the list of files and their metadata.

-Here's how you can update your workflow to include this step:
+Here’s how you can update the workflow to delete files older than 7 days from the `/reports/ev` repository on JFrog:

+### Updated workflow with file deletion in JFrog Artifactory:

 ```yaml
 name: Generate JFrog Reports